Adam Gaudette: Toronto Maple Leafs and St. Louis Blues

-As a free agent, after not being tendered a qualifying offer from the Senators, Gaudette was signed a one-year, $750,000 contract with the Toronto Maple Leafs on July 13, 2022.
-Gaudette cleared waivers and was assigned to the Maple Leafs AHL affiliate, the Toronto Marlies on October 13, 2022.
-On December 9, 2022, Gaudette was suspended for three games for an incident during a game with the Belleville Senators.
+As a free agent, after not being tendered a qualifying offer from the Senators, Gaudette was signed a one-year, $750,000 contract by the Toronto Maple Leafs on July 13, 2022.
+Gaudette cleared waivers and was assigned to the Maple Leafs' AHL affiliate, the Toronto Marlies, on October 13.
+On December 9, Gaudette was suspended for three games for an incident during a game with the Belleville Senators.
 He played in 40 games with the Marlies, scoring 20 goals and 34 points.

 On February 17, 2023, the Maple Leafs traded Gaudette to the St. Louis Blues, along with prospect Mikhail Abramov and several draft picks as part of a three-team trade also involving the Minnesota Wild.
 The Maple Leafs acquired Ryan O'Reilly and Noel Acciari in the trade.
+He spent the remainder of the season with the Blues' AHL affiliate, the Springfield Thunderbirds, recording seven goals and 17 points in 25 games.
+The Thunderbirds qualified for the playoffs and faced the Hartford Wolf Pack in the opening round.
+The Wolf Pack swept the Thunderbirds in two games in their best-of-three series.
+Gaudette tallied one goal in the two games.